bcgov/mobile-developer-guide/docs/getting_started.md

 1. Does the app's intellectual property belong to the ministry or the vendor?
 1. If the ministry owns the app's intellectual property, will the code be in GitHub, BitBucket Server or elsewhere?
 Can the code be public?
 If the code will live on the [bcgov GitHub organization](https://github.com/bcgov), provide us with the developers' GitHub IDs so we can add them to the organization.
 1. Who should have access to manage the app on the app stores and what access level should they have?
 Refer to the [App Managment](app_management.md) section for more details.
-1. If yes, have you talked to the [Platform Service Team](https://cloud.gov.bc.ca)?
+1. If your app needs a new backend service then talk to the [Platform Service Team](https://cloud.gov.bc.ca) to get it setup on OpenShift.

 We look forward to meeting with you!